Drift estimation for a partially observed mixed fractional Ornstein--Uhlenbeck process: Derivation of the Fisher Information via Spectral Analysis of the Effective Hamiltonian

 Substituting $\Delta g \approx -g'(\vartheta)h$ and $x=\alpha_2+\delta$, we find $\delta^2 + 2\alpha_2\delta - a\mu^4(g')^2 h^2 \approx 0$, which yields the expansion \eqref{eq:x3-exp}.

-\textbf{2.
-Expansion for $x_1(h)$ via Feedback Cycle Analysis.} The eigenvalue $x_1$ corresponds to the drift parameter $\vartheta_1$.
+Then we analysis the expansion for $x_1(h)$ via Feedback Cycle Analysis.
+The eigenvalue $x_1$ corresponds to the drift parameter $\vartheta_1$.
 Let $x=\vartheta_1-\varepsilon$, where $\varepsilon$ is a small correction.
 Instead of a full block decomposition, we identify the dominant terms in the Leibniz expansion of the determinant. \begin{itemize} \item \textbf{Diagonal contribution (Gap):} The first-order term in $\varepsilon$ arises from the product of the diagonal entries:

 \item \textbf{Cycle contribution (Loop):} The leading perturbation term of order $h^2$ arises from the unique feedback cycle $1 \to 3 \to 4 \to 2 \to 1$ in the interaction graph of $\Xi_{mix}$.
 This cycle represents the feedback of the estimation error through the observation process: